rozbb/fantastic-snarks-homework/README.md

-# Burning money in zero knowledge
+# Insuring baseball cards in zero-knowledge

-In this project we will build a system for provably burning monetary cards in a public ledger _without_ revealing which card you're burning.
+In this project we will build a system for proving possession and details about a baseball card in a public purchase ledger _without_ revealing which card you're talking about.
+Yes this is silly.
+Extra credit for this homework is to find a better metaphor for the code I already have written.

 Our goal is to familiarize ourselves with the workflow of writing zero-knowledge proofs in the [arkworks](https://github.com/arkworks-rs/) ecosystem.
 We will learn how to build zero-knowledge circuits, prove openings to cryptographic commitments, and prove membership in a Merkle tree.
 The purpose of this exercise is to make you feel comfortable playing with new ideas in arkworks.
 It is a massive framework, with lots of features, as well as weird sharp corners, so jumping right in might just be the best way to get started.